 SmartCore Flooring’s Lifetime Residential Warranty Is Very Limited

 And here’s where things go from not-great to really not-great.
 The residential warranty for SmartCore flooring only applies if you hire a professional contractor.
-If you do a DIY installation and it breaks: no warranty.

 That’s not good.

 There are also loads of other exceptions to SmartCore’s warranty policy.
 For example, the warranty doesn’t cover manufacturer defects once it’s installed—which is absurd.
 Also, the warranty only applies indoors.